ipfs/kubo/docs/config.md

 ### `Gateway.ExposeRoutingAPI`

-An optional flag to expose Kubo `Routing` system on the gateway port as a [`/routing/v1`](https://specs.ipfs.tech/routing/routing-v1/) endpoint on `127.0.0.1`.
+An optional flag to expose Kubo `Routing` system on the gateway port as an [HTTP `/routing/v1`](https://specs.ipfs.tech/routing/routing-v1/) endpoint on `127.0.0.1`.
 Use reverse proxy to expose it on a different hostname.

-This endpoint can be used by other Kubo instance, as illustrated in [`delegated_routing_v1_http_proxy_test.go`](https://github.com/ipfs/kubo/blob/master/test/cli/delegated_routing_v1_http_proxy_test.go).
+This endpoint can be used by other Kubo instances, as illustrated in [`delegated_routing_v1_http_proxy_test.go`](https://github.com/ipfs/kubo/blob/master/test/cli/delegated_routing_v1_http_proxy_test.go).
-Kubo will skip routing results which are not actionable, for example, all graphsync providers will be skipped.
+Kubo will filter out routing results which are not actionable, for example, all graphsync providers will be skipped.
 If you need a generic pass-through, see standalone router implementation named [someguy](https://github.com/ipfs/someguy).